 - 1. Because most players on 3GPP mobile phones do not support RTSP authentication, make sure the authentication mode of RTSP streaming is set to disable.
-For more information, please refer to RTSP Streaming on page 57. - 2.
+For more information, please refer to RTSP Streaming on page 55. - 2.
 As the bandwidth on 3G networks is limited, you will not be able to use a large video size.
 Please set the video and audio streaming parameters as listed below.
+For more information, please refer to Viewing Window on page 67.